Walk Leader Guide

 If you are planning a linear walk involving public transport it is often best to catch the bus/train at the start of the walk, rather than just missing it when you get back!
 Check timetables before you plan too far.
 On the subject of timetables, if you are doing a coastal walk it's a good idea to look at the tide timetables for the day of your walk.

 For insurance reasons you must be a member of The Ramblers to lead a walk.
-It is your responsibility to update your personal data on the database to ensure your RA status is up to date, if you have any problems contact the Membership Secretary for help.
+It is your responsibility to update your personal data on the database to ensure your RA status is up to date.

 There has been a recent trend for people to put walks on the programme very close to the event.
 However, if possible it is better to submit your walk several weeks in advance – it makes the group look more active and allows people to plan their weekends!